weaviate-tutorials/crossword-ollama/README.md

 ## Get started

-There are two notebooks in the `juypter-notebooks` directory.
+There are two notebooks in the `jupyter-notebooks` directory.

 ### Setup